 Export Google Chrome passwords

-– Now go to Chrome password settings [Manage Passwords] and let the passwords fully load.
+– Go to Chrome password settings [Manage Passwords] and let the passwords fully load.
 This might take a while depending on your machine how many saved passwords you have.

 – At the top right, click the menu button and select Export.

-– Save the passwords as a CSV file and you can move to next step.
+– Save the passwords as a CSV file and you can move to the next step.

 Prepare the exported passwords for Firefox

-Before you import these passwords into Firefox, you need to first prepare them and make them compatible with Firefox’s Password Exporter.
+Before you import these passwords into Firefox, you need to first prepare them and make them compatible with Firefox’s Password Exporter addon.

 – Open the CSV file in Excel or any other program you have.
 It should have 4 columns: name, url, username, password.